TannerGREG/wdd130-Bentley/README.md

 # wdd130-Bentley
-Client website proect for Wyatt Bentley
+Client website project for Wyatt Bentley
+Hello there